itsManjeet/rlxos/README.md

 > A truly modern implementation of GNU/Linux distribution

 ## Targets
-- [x] A completely immutable system root for best possible system stability.
+- [x] A completely immutable system root for the best possible system stability.
-- [x] Container based package management for better control over permissions.
+- [x] Container-based package management for better control over permissions.
 - [x] Stable delta update infrastructure in dragging release model as Atomic actions.
-- [x] A flexible Virtual Assistant for system management and task automations.
+- [x] A flexible Virtual Assistant for system management and task automation.
-- [x] A future ready interface compatible with touch display and convertible systems.
+- [x] A future-ready interface that is compatible with touch display and convertible systems.
 - [ ] And a lot more.

 ## Join Us